svmiller/svmiller.github.io/_posts/2020-10-22-inference-permutations-gender-pay-gap-general-social-survey.md

 ## The Data and the Application {#thedata}

-The data I'll be using come from the General Social Survey (GSS) and are available in [my `stevedata` package](https://github.com/svmiller/stevedata) as the `gss_wages` data.
+The data I'll be using come from the General Social Survey (GSS) and are available in [my `{stevedata}` package](https://github.com/svmiller/stevedata) as the `gss_wages` data.
 These are individual-level wage data for Americans from 1974 to 2018.
 I've long been interested in finding good individual-level data that can be used to teach about [the gender pay gap](https://www.payscale.com/data/gender-pay-gap) and provide some quantifiable information about it.
 The gender pay gap is a big part of how I start a quantitative methods class by cautioning students to avoid hasty generalizations.
 However, individual-level income measures are not exactly easy to obtain in your canned American public opinion data sets.
-The GSS, though, appears to have that and I take a subset of the data and include it in my `stevedata` package.
+The GSS, though, appears to have that and I take a subset of the data and include it in my `{stevedata}` package.

-Briefly, the data I provide in `stevedata` have the respondent's self-reported base income in constant 1986 USD (`realrinc`).
+Briefly, the data I provide in `{stevedata}` have the respondent's self-reported base income in constant 1986 USD (`realrinc`).
 I'm kind of astonished [the GSS has this](https://gssdataexplorer.norc.org/variables/5199/vshow).
 For example, I could not tell you how much my income is to the dollar, though I can land in the hundreds (or so).
 Asking usually leads to larger amounts of missingness as people either don't know their base income or withhold saying it.
 Surveys that have a temporal scope may not want the hassle of having to standardize dollars across time, which leads to more accessible measures of income by reference to a self-reported "scale" or "ladder" of incomes (usually a 1:10 metric).
 No matter, the GSS has these data along with [some](http://gss.norc.org/Documents/reports/methodological-reports/MR064.pdf) [documentation](http://www.gss.norc.org/Documents/reports/methodological-reports/MR101%20Getting%20the%20Most%20Out%20of%20the%20GSS%20Income%20Measures.pdf) about it.
 I'll only add the caveat that I'll be using these data "as is", offering takeaways for illustration about permutation more so than the underlying problem itself (i.e. the gender pay gap).

 I'll also make some use of some factors that could be influencing the differences between men and women on self-reported income in the GSS data, though I again caution these will not be all exhaustive.
 In addition to the respondent's self-reported gender in the data (`gender`), I have the respondent's age (`age`), marital status (`maritalcat`), highest degree obtained (`educcat`), and the prestige of the respondent's occupation (`prestg10`).
 You can read more about [how the GSS assesses prestige and socioeconomic scores](http://gss.norc.org/Documents/reports/methodological-reports/MR124.pdf) if you'd like, but, for now, higher values indicate more prestigious occupations that should result in higher pay.